Beware of Sneaker Waves

-Tides and waves can easily sweep over rocks, headlands and jetties, knocking you off and carrying you out to sea.
+Tides and waves can easily sweep over rocks, headlands, and jetties, knocking you off and carrying you out to sea.
 In order to stay safe, assume nothing is high enough.
 Avoid exposed rocks, jetties, and headlands during strong wave action, especially during and after a storm.

 Beware of High, Steep Cliffs

 When out hiking, assume that all cliff edges are unstable.
 Wet trails or soft sand and earth can make for unstable footing.
 Rocks can be slippery, even when it’s not raining.
-In order to stay safe, be sure to wear proper foot ware and always stick to the trails.
+In order to stay safe, be sure to wear proper footwear and always stick to the trails.
 Always stay behind guard fences and railings and never get too close to the edge.

 Always Look Up

-Standing at the base of an ocean side cliff can be dangerous, especially if it has an overhang.
+Standing at the base of an oceanside cliff can be dangerous, especially if it has an overhang.
 In some places, winter storms and high waves have eroded the shoreline, increasing the chance of collapse and slides.
 In order to stay safe, always watch for falling rocks, and resist climbing on bluffs and eroding hillsides.
 Don’t walk along the base of cliffs, unless absolutely necessary.